t-bast/bolts/bolt02/splicing-test.md

    | FundingTx1 |
    +------------+

-Alice initiates a splice, but disconnects before Bob receives her tx_signatures and new updates:
+Alice initiates a splice, but disconnects before she receives Bob's commit_sigs for new updates:

    Alice                           Bob
      |             stfu             |